-Each year, approximately 50 crashes occur in Saanich involving people on bicycles.
-Annual trends have shown between 47 and 62 cyclist crashes each year between 2016 and 2019, with a significant drop in the number of occurrences in 2020 presumably as result of the fewer number of trips made during the COVID-19 pandemic (Figure 15).
+Each year, approximately 50 crashes occur in Saanich involving people on bicycles (244 total cyclist crashes 2016-2020 per TAS data).
+Annual trends have shown between 47 and 63 cyclist crashes each year between 2016 and 2019, with a significant drop in the number of occurrences in 2020 presumably as result of the fewer number of trips made during the COVID-19 pandemic (Figure 15).